spell1612/spells-ha-scripts/room-config-store/README.md

 This script creates a config store for each room hardcoded inside the variables block.
 It uses a jinja2 template to return the value corresponding to the path list sent as field input.

 Eg:
-The following input into the script, which then returns the appropriate entity_id, can be used to send the same command to different IR blasters situated across rooms
+Input the following into the script to get the appropriate entity_id as response, which can then be used to send the same command to different IR blasters situated across any room
 ```
 - "{{ room }}"
 - ir_entity